Q: What type of jobs does trustaff offer?

 Q: What will my salary be?
 How much will I be paid?

 A: trustaff's travel nurses are some of the best compensated healthcare professionals in the industry.
 Your salary or pay rate varies by your modality, specialty, and experience, as well as the facility and location in which you work.
-Each position, facility, and even shift can have a different pay rate, which is why you’ll work closely with your career consultant to find the opportunities that are the best match.
+Each position, facility, and even shift can have a different pay rate, which is why you’ll work closely with your recruiter to find the opportunities that are the best match.

 When working per diem and travel nursing assignments, you may have additional flexibility in pay rate depending upon what amenities you may need or want while working.
 Your recruiter will work with you to negotiate the best compensation package possible.